Emily Lucas Blackall

 Emily Lucas Blackall (née, Lucas; June 30, 1832 - March 28, 1892) was a 19th-century American author and philanthropist.
 Her first published book was Superior to Circumstances, which was followed by Melodies from Nature, and Won and Not One.
 She also contributed short stories and biographical sketches to various periodicals, and was a frequent contributor to missionary literature.
 She became identified with the woman's temperance crusade and aided in forming the Woman's Christian Temperance Union.
-Blackall died in 1892.

 Early life and education

 Emily Lucas was born in Salem, Indiana, June 30, 1832.
 The first ten years of her life were spent in her birthplace.
 Her early school days were marked by a quickness of apprehension and an appreciative literary taste that gave indication of the life that was to be in later years.
 Her parents were Virginians of English descent.

 Career

-During a considerable period, including the years of the American Civil War, Blackall's residence was in Louisville, Kentucky, where she was identified with the Baptist Orphans' Home from its beginning until she left the State, and also was treasurer of the Kentucky branch of the Woman's Missionary Society.
+During a considerable period, including the years of the American Civil War, Blackall's residence was in Louisville, Kentucky, where she was identified with the Baptist Orphans' Home from its beginning until she left the State.
+She was also treasurer of the Kentucky branch of the Woman's Missionary Society.
 Removing to Chicago, she became identified with the woman's temperance crusade and aided in forming the WCTU.
 She was one of a committee of women who appealed in person to the city council to restrain the liquor-saloon influence, and one of a special committee of three appointed to visit the mayor and urge him to carry out a plan for the protection of homes against the saloon.
 She was one of the founders of the Woman's Baptist Foreign Missionary Society of the West, and was treasurer of that organization until she left Chicago.
 She was largely instrumental in the formation of the Women's Baptist Home Mission Society, located in Chicago, with which she was actively engaged at the time of her death.
 In 1882, she became a resident of Philadelphia, Pennsylvania, where she was identified with various benevolent enterprises.
 A member of the Philadelphia Women's Council, a member of the Women's International Congress in 1887, and a delegate to the Woman's National Council in 1891, she showed a depth of sympathy and touch with progressive ideas that proved the breadth of her character and her influence.
 She was an able presiding officer and public speaker.